START FITNESS METROPOLITAN LEAGUE Welwyn Garden City

 JACOB ALLEN, 27, took Highgate Harriers to an individual and team victory (12 in 44!) in the 2nd Metropolitan League of the season Alastair Aitken reports

-In mild conditions, over the hilly Stanborough Park course, in Allen’s first win over the country he explained “ When I was running for San Francisco University, all the American courses were flat and mostly over golf courses.
+In mild conditions, over the hilly Stanborough Park course, in Allen’s first win over the country, he explained “ When I was running for San Francisco University, all the American courses were flat and mostly over golf courses.
 I was 16th in the Rigonals’ and my 10k time was 29.49” Allen who was in the silver medal team in the National cross relay the previous and after a fast start, was in the front alongside Seyed Ghafri and the previous Met league winner Tom Frith.
 It was well into the second of the three laps Allen chanced his arm and burst ahead, building up a lead that was not seriously challenged again although. the fight for the minor places became intense.
 Ghafri got a stitch and lost his second position on the last lap, suffering a stitch.
 Frith was caught by the strong finish of Alex Lepretre but held on well for second with Le Pretre third but Ghafri was nearly caught by Phillip Crout for the fourth position.
-The oldest man was Stuart Mann’ who was an over 75 and came in 425 of 441 finishers.
+The oldest man was Stuart Mann’ who was over 75 and came in 425 of 441 finishers.

 Perhaps the most emphatic win of the day was by the Claybury winner Beth Hawling, who led from start to finish in the women’s race which put London Heathside further ahead with the team scoring.
 Hawling won by nearly a minute and a half.